aabbtree77/miniguestlog/README.md

 [EdRoh: MERN Dashboard.](https://youtu.be/0cPCMIuDk2I?t=24251) Shows the deployment on render.com.
 Unlike some other tutorials, it does not miss an important step that demands whitelisting render.com IP addresses on mongodb.com.

+The following two I have removed due to my React update (December 2025), replacing spinners with text to wait:

 [Rajkumar Gaur: Beautiful Spinner in CSS.](https://medium.com/nerd-for-tech/beautiful-spinner-in-css-bce7a348f50f).
 It allows to avoid loading images.
-It had one bug visible when the spinner size was large.
-See my frontend CSS code around "@keyframes rotate" inside spinner.css at [https://github.com/aabbtree77/aabbtree77.github.io/miniguestlog](https://github.com/aabbtree77/aabbtree77.github.io/miniguestlog).
+It had one bug visible when the spinner size was large, around "@keyframes rotate" inside spinner.css.

-Frontend bugs can be located with Chrome's F12 at runtime.
-Add a break point, click on "Elements", and then enable/disable various CSS properties while observing the result.
-Imagine we had such debuggability with 3D backends and Make files...
-I would take dynamic typing over the static any day.

 [Josephine Loo: How to Overlay Text on an Image in HTML and CSS.](https://www.bannerbear.com/blog/how-to-overlay-text-on-an-image-in-html-and-css/) If applied directly, it would rotate the message with the spinner.
 Instead, make a separate div centered at the spinner, and then set a large z-index value of the message div.